caiostringari/pywavelearn/doc/pwl_colour.md

-This module's main task is to provide a neat way to compare and classifiy colors.
+This module's main task is to provide a neat way to compare and classify colours.

 Let's load an image and perform some tasks